Greenhouse Academy

-Greenhouse Academy is a tween drama television series released by Netflix.
+Greenhouse Academy is a teen drama television series released by Netflix.
 Based on the Israeli television series The Greenhouse (Ha-Hamama), created by Giora Chamizer, the series was adapted for international audiences by Chamizer and Paula Yoo.
 The first season of the series was released on Netflix on September 8, 2017.
 The second season was released on Netflix on February 14, 2018, the third season was released on October 25, 2019, and the fourth season was released on March 20, 2020.
 In July 2020, it was announced that Greenhouse Academy had been canceled after four seasons.

 Premise

 Eight months after losing their astronaut mother in a rocket explosion, brother and sister Alex and Hayley Woods enroll at a private boarding school for gifted future leaders.
 Separately, they join two competing houses within the school and become rivals.
 Soon, mysterious events draw the students from both houses into a top secret investigation.
 They uncover a deadly plot to use earthquakes for monetary gain.
 Only by joining forces and working together will they be able to stop this scheme.